Delmar defeats Georgetown to earn trip to 2022 Little League Softball World Series

 Eikenberry and Kenni Blades combined for seven strikeouts for Georgetown.

-Delmar, the Maryland State champions, but with players from Delaware due to the geography of the town, will play i the Little League Softball World Series from August 9-15 in Greenville, North Carolina.
+Delmar, the Maryland State champions, but with players from Delaware due to the geography of the town, will play in the Little League Softball World Series from August 9-15 in Greenville, North Carolina.

 It will be the first time a team with Delaware players has played in the LLSWS since Canal made it to the semifinals in 2017.